CINM (Cinnamon): A Compilation Infrastructure for Heterogeneous Compute In-Memory and Compute Near-Memory Paradigms: CINM (Cinnamon): Compilation for in and near memory computing

-The \texttt{cim} dialect also implements CIM-specific optimizations.
-For instance, most CIM devices are NVM-based and the write operations in almost all NVM technologies are costly in terms of both performance and device lifespan.
-As such, \texttt{cim} implements \emph{loop interchange} to minimize the number of writes.
-Moreover, since CIM array sizes are fixed, tiling becomes mandatory if the kernel size exceeds the crossbar size. \texttt{cim} triggers the \texttt{tiling} transformation to partition the input tensors based on the CIM array sizes in order to fit them into the array.
+\rev{Since CIM array sizes are \rev{fixed}, if the kernel size exceeds the array size, \texttt{cim} triggers the \textit{tiling} transformation to partition the input tensors based on the CIM array sizes in order to fit them into the array.} \rev{ The \texttt{cim} dialect also implements CIM-specific optimizations.
+Most CIM devices are NVM-based, and the write operations in almost all NVM technologies are costly in terms of both performance and device lifespan.
+After applying the tiling pass, the order of the new loop nest $(i, j)$ can be interchanged to $(j, i)$ without encountering any dependency violations, as they are independent.
+In general, the \textit{loop interchange} is applied to enhance the memory access pattern~\cite{wolf1991loop}; however, \texttt{cim} uses this to minimize the number of writes.}